evajnewby/SC-River_NDVI/README.md

 ## About
 The following repository was created for edicational purposes for EDS 220 - Environmental Data, for the Masters of Environmental Data Science program at the Bren School of Environmental Science and Management at the University of California, Santa Barbara.

-The purpose of this repository is to hold both data and code necessary for the completion of the Normalized Difference Vegetation Index (NDVI) maps and one plot showing the seasonal cycles of vgetation productivity compared with the NDVI.
+The purpose of this repository is to hold both data and code necessary for the completion of the Normalized Difference Vegetation Index (NDVI) maps and one plot showing the seasonal cycles of vgetation productivity compared with the NDVI for the Santa Clara River.

-This repository contains one R project, one Quarto document, ...
+This repository contains one data folder, one R project, one Quarto document, one rendered html and associated files.

+The `SC_River_NDVI.qmd` contains all the code necessay to read in the raster data, make an NDVI function, compute NDVI for all scenes, and compare NDVI across vegetation communities.
+The `SC_River_NDVI.html` is the rendered version.

 The data folder contains the landsat data tif files for the dates, along with the study_sites.shp, .prj, and .dbf.
 This folder was added to the gitignore to prevent any pushing issues or delays.